metrorailings/OwlBlog/content/posts/week-17-insights.md

 The Chiefs committed much more to the short game to great effect, ending their opening drive in the second half with a touchdown.

 Melvin Ingram has been a force lately.
+Ingram was crucial in closing out this game.